gogonzo/runner/README.md

 ### Windows depending on date

 Sometimes data points in dataset are not equally spaced (missing weekends, holidays, other missings) and thus window size should vary to keep expected time frame.
 If one specifies `idx` argument, than running functions are applied on windows depending on date. `idx` should be the same length as `x` of class `Date` or `integer`.
-Including `idx` can be combined with varying window size, than k will denote number of periods in window different for eaceh data point.
+Including `idx` can be combined with varying window size, than k will denote number of periods in window different for each data point.
 Example below illustrates window of size `k = 5` lagged by `lag = 2`.
 In parentheses ranges for each window.

 ![](man/figures/running_date_windows_explain.png)